best-practice-and-impact/qa-of-code-guidance/book/core_programming.md

 -- Guido van Rossum (creator of Python)
 ```

-You can't be available and responsible for long term maintenance of every piece of code that you write.
+You can't be responsible for long term maintenance of every piece of code that you write.
-In the future, others will inevitably need to use and adapt your code.
+In the future, others will inevitably need to understand, use and adapt your code.
 It is important that other programmers can quickly and easily understand the task that your code performs.
 Many programs perform a task correctly, but are deemed to be "black boxes" because of the barrier to understanding them.
 It is your responsibility to avoid putting this barrier in place.